-Understanding what, you, wine consumer, like or dislike in a particular red wine type, is a quest that consumer researchers are eager to crack.
+Understanding what you, the wine consumer, like or dislike in a particular red wine type, is a quest that consumer researchers are eager to crack.

-"Tell me what you drink, I will tell you who you are" is a wine adaptation the famous quote of chef Brilliat-Savarin in 1882 : “Tell me what you eat, and I will tell you who you are”.
+"Tell me what you drink, I will tell you who you are" is a wine adaptation of the famous quote allocated to Chef Brilliat-Savarin in 1882: “Tell me what you eat, and I will tell you who you are.”

 Admitting liking a bit of sweetness in red wine is a big no no for the wine snobs.
 We would rather claim to like fruitier wines or smoother wines.

 But look at the wine shelves!
 When Yellow Tail Shiraz hit the US market in the early 2000s, bottles literally flew off the shelves.
 Then Apothic Red came on and grew rapidly in popularity as well.

 These commercial successes made the wine academics wonder what was the “ideal” sweetness levels preferred by consumers in wine.

 Paul Rozin et al. (1986) categorized alcoholic beverages as “initially unpalatable substances” that the young adult eventually acquired a preference for.

 The first time you tasted red wine, I bet you found it acidic, and bitter, in other words unpleasant.
 You may have started to drink sweeter and fruitier wines, which have familiar taste and flavors that you learned to appreciate during your childhood.

 Julie Menella et al. (2016) suggested the increased sugar content in Westerners’ diets in early childhood may have increased this noticeable preference for sweeter wines among younger tasters.